mmilojevic-dev/blog-app/README.md

 # Blog App

 - Blog App is a dynamic web application that allows users to explore blog posts, comments, and interact with the content.
-Utilizing React for the frontend, the app is designed to offer a seamless and engaging user experience.
-The project leverages React Router for navigation, Axios for API requests, and implements error handling and loading states for a robust user experience.
+Utilizing React for the frontend.

 ### Features
 - Dynamic Posts and Comments: Users can view a list of posts and their associated comments fetched from an external API, and single post on a separate route as well.